MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - You may need to include post-processing code to ensure unexpected results are handled properly.
     - Use system prompts to define the rules and information that the AI assistant should follow.
 Use user prompts to define the rules and information that the end user would like to include in the completions.

-1. You can learn more about Azure OpenAI by going through the [Get started with Azure OpenAI Service](/training/modules/get-started-openai) training content.
+1. You can learn more about Azure OpenAI by going through the <a href="/training/modules/get-started-openai" target="_blank" rel="noopener">Get started with Azure OpenAI Service</a> training content.

 1. Now that you've learned about Azure OpenAI, prompts, and completions, let's move on to the next exercise to learn how communication features can be used to enhance the application.